 YASMI is a Hmong international singer, songwriter, actress, model, entrepreneur, and most importantly a survivor.
 With fans and supporters from Thailand, Laos, France, Australia, Canada, and the United States.
 She hopes to inspire women from all across the world to build their dreams and empower one another through beauty and music.
-Yasmi is widely known for her hit songs “Nkauj See Zaj Dab Neeg” and “Cia Luag Mam Hlub” with over 7.4 million views on YouTube.
+Yasmi is widely known for her hit songs “Nkauj See Zaj Dab Neeg” and “Cia Luag Mam Hlub” with over 8.8 million views and 200k+ followers on YouTube.

 At one point she went back to live with her parents in their tiny two-bedroom apartment, sleeping on the floor of their living room with her infant son Yikeng.
 For a period of time, she became lost and had no sense of direction in life.
 She went through a period of depression and experienced difficult self-esteem issues.
 This was at the lowest point of her life, hitting rock bottom, and unable to assist with her family and rent.
 This point of her life tested her perseverance and sanity.